hwanggu-corgi/hwanggu-log/update.md

     - (x): You must use synchronization function provided in `sync.c`
     - (x): You must use the linked list implementation provided in `list.h` for wait queue for `msg_queue_poll()`

-1. Corgi add progress #319 on assignment 2, CSC 369♥♥
+1. Corgi add progress #321 on assignment 2, CSC 369♥♥
-    - Corgi working on `msg_queue_poll` #173
+    - Corgi working on `msg_queue_poll` #175
         - Corgi working on adding code
-        - Corgi fixing program being stuck #10
+        - Corgi fixing program being stuck #12
-            - Corgi fixing error `validator_enter: 70000299d000 failed to enter validator list_head already occupied by 70000299d000 @ mutex_validator.c:60: Operation not permitted`
+            - Corgi completed fixing error `validator_enter: 70000299d000 failed to enter validator list_head already occupied by 70000299d000 @ mutex_validator.c:60: Operation not permitted`
             - Corgi fixing error in `moe_none_of_the_requested_events_are_already_triggered`
             - Corgi fixing error in `moe_make_them_wait`
             - Corgi investigating where it's stuck